wifisensing/PicoScenes-Manual/source/installation.rst

 We recommend three multi-NIC installation methods.

-1. Mini PCI-E to PCI-E 1x adapter-based multi-NIC installation
+1. **Mini PCI-E to PCI-E 1x adapter-based multi-NIC installation**

-With the help of the `Mini PCI-E to PCI-E 1x adapter`, you can install the QCA9300 and IWL5300 NICs directly on the motherboard of the desktop PC.
+With the help of the `Mini PCI-E to PCI-E 1x adapter`, you can install multiple QCA9300 or IWL5300 NICs directly on the motherboard of a desktop PC.

-However, although the motherboard typically offers 3-5 PCI-E slots, the remain number of PCI-E slots is usually less than 2 because the graphic card, attached NVMe board, or 10GbE ethernet may occupy 2 or 3 slots.

-To overcome this issue, you may choose the motherboard primarily designed for cryptocurrency mining, such as MSI B360-F Pro.
-These motherboards have more than a dozen of PCI-E 1x slots, and you can use *PCI-E slot riser* to install a Wi-Fi NIC for each of them.
+However, typically, only 2 or 3 slots are spare to Wi-Fi NICs.
+To overcome this issue, you may choose the cryptocurrency mining motherboards, such as MSI B360-F Pro.
+This type of motherboard have dozens of PCI-E 1x slots, and you can use *PCI-E slot riser* to install *dozens* of Wi-Fi NICs on one single motherboard.

-2. Multi-Mini PCI-E slots-based multi-NIC installation
+1. **Multi-Mini PCI-E slots-based multi-NIC installation**

 This is the most convenient multi-NIC installation approach.
 Multiple onboard Mini PCI-E slots spare the need for Mini PCI-E to PCI-E 1x adaptors and also present a highly compact factor.
 There are many Intel NUC models equipped with two Mini PCI-E slots.
 However, it is troublesome always to connect a power cable; after all, they are not laptops